 - Simple to follow

-Along with this cutting out what they call “empty carbs” and therefore calories, especially those with added sugar and chemical laden food and drink, can really make a positive impact quickly to how you feel and your energy levels will change for the better and stabilise, rather than have highs and lows depending on what you’ve eaten – no more mid-afternoon slumps.
+Along with this cutting out what they call “empty carbs” and therefore calories, especially those with added sugar and chemical-laden food and drink, can really make a positive impact quickly to how you feel and your energy levels will change for the better and stabilize, rather than have highs and lows depending on what you’ve eaten – no more mid-afternoon slumps.

 The main difference between this and the ketogenic diet is that this one permits the consumption of more lean meat.
 This is essential for those looking to consume protein naturally and this has advantages when you’re looking to build muscle and recover from a heavy workout.
 This also allows you to feel fuller after you’ve eaten a meal with meat in it.

 Having seafood in your diet brings a lot of iron into your body.
 This helps you become resistant to many of the negative effects that keto tends to have.
 It also helps prevent deficiencies like anemia because you’re consuming plenty of iron.

 Another thing those who follow a paleo diet like is that you don’t need to count calories and macronutrients, it’s a simple approach with far fewer rules to follow which can help you eat in a way that suits your lifestyle and it also makes it mentally less stressful – we never like to be thinking about food too much if at all possible.

 - Tiredness and initial sugar and carb cravings – in the short term

 - Increased Low-Density Lipoprotein (LDL) or “bad” cholesterol